-Police Officer Job Dangerous?
-Top 25 Most Dangerous Jobs In America
+Police Officers Job Dangerous?
+Top 15 Most Dangerous Jobs In America

 We frequently hear police officers whine about how dangerous their jobs are, using guilt as a motivator to extract support for increased pay or protection from consequences of police misconduct.